-The featured food item for July is Peas!
+The July Vegetable of the Month is Peas!

 The new Dietary Guidelines for Americans encourage us to eat a variety of protein foods including seafood, meat, eggs, nuts, seeds and legumes.
 You might wonder – what does this have to do with peas?
 Well, legumes include kidney beans, lima beans, pinto beans, lentils and you guessed it…peas!
 Peas are a part of the protein food group and the vegetable group!

-Legumes are nutritious, low cost plant-based protein food.
+Legumes are a nutritious, low cost plant-based protein food.
 It is a good idea to eat both animal and plant based proteins.
-They are typically high in protein and fiber and they’re simple to cook.
+They are typically high in protein and fiber and they are simple to cook.

 Here are some other interesting facts about peas: